rufuspollock/rufuspollock.com/content/ubernomics.md

 ## 7. The solution is to open the marketplace

 The solution to marketplace monopolies is to make the marketplace open: accessible to all buyers and sellers on equitable and non-discriminatory terms.
-This involves two parts:
+This involves two steps:

 - Opening the software, protocols and non-personal data that power the marketplace.
-- Universal, equitable access to the order book database with pricing set to cover the cost of maintenance.
+- Opening the "order book": Universal, equitable access to the "order book" with pricing set to cover the cost of maintenance.
 Preferably this would involve the order book being run and managed by an independent third-party with governance in place to ensure a transparent and equitable pricing and access policy.

 It is worth emphasizing that competition between proprietary, closed, marketplaces is not sufficient.
 Openness is essential.